VHK459/kadam_vishnu_DS3273/README.md

 ## Using the predict function.
 If input is a list of images, we can use the predict function as it is.
 If input is similar to data folder, with subfolder containing examples of each class, the please use `validate_data_folder` with data folder path as input.

+## Evaluation Metric
+The performance of the model is evaluated using accuracy, which measures the proportion of correctly classified traffic sign images out of the total number of images.
+Accuracy is a straightforward and widely used metric for classification tasks, providing a clear indication of the model's overall performance in identifying the correct class for each image.